jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 ## Structure
-A module folder looks like a standard R package + some special files in the `inst/` folder:
+A module folder looks like a standard R package + some [qml](https://doc.qt.io/qt-6/qmlapplications.html) files in the `inst/` folder:

 ```sh
 .